cloudfoundry/diego-notes/README.md

 1. Reaping ActualLRPs on failed Cells
 	- Cells periodically maintain their presence in the BBS.
 If a Cell disappears the converger will notice and CAS `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
 The converger will also emit starts for these missing ActualLRPs.
+	- In addition to polling periodically, the Converger actively watches for Cells disappearing.
+When a Cell goes away the convergence loop is triggered immediately.
+This was covered in #11.
 2. Starting missing ActualLRPs
 	- If there is no ActualLRP in the BBS for a particular DesiredLRP index, the Converger CREATEs an `UNCLAIMED` ActualLRP and requests a start.
 3. Stopping extra ActualLRPs